DavidCarMor/EWB/Tutorials/README.md

     output_Se15 =EPI_WBV9(data,So=15); % So=15
     output_Se25 =EPI_WBV9(data,'So',25); % So=25

+Note that So is the initial water level in the epiphyte when starting the simulation, and we equated it to 20 mm.

 3.2 Now, we can plot and compare those results

     % Plotting water level